AshAvalanche/ash-docs/docs/toolkit/ansible-avalanche-collection/tutorials/graph-node.md

 ### Step 5: Add ABI Files

+The ABI (Application Binary Interface) is a JSON file that describes the smart contract's functions and events.
+It is used by the Graph Node to decode the data from the blockchain.
-Create an `abis` directory and add the ABI file for your smart contract:
+Create an `abis` directory and add the ABI file for the smart contract you want to index:

 ```bash
 mkdir abis